Long Gone Day - Part One

-“On my way,” she waved back with a little bounce in her step.
+“Be right there,” she waved back with a little bounce in her step.
 Turning back to Michael, she took his hand and shook it.
 An odd gesture in a situation like this, but he shook it back.
-“It was a pleasure to meet you Michael.
+“It was a pleasure to meet you, Michael.
 Perhaps we’ll meet again if the fates allow.”

 And with that, she skipped away, leaving the warmth of her hand to fade against his skin.

 His bulky cell phone rang in his shirt pocket.
 It was his date.

 “Soooo sorry I’m late.
 I’m here now.
 Had to park in back because the place was packed.”

 “I’ll come out to meet you,” he replied.

 Sliding the bartender a tip across the counter, he hurried outside to meet up.
 He still planned on dinner, and there were a few late-night spots he researched just in case.
 Hands in his front jean pockets, Michael rounded the back of the bar into a group of men he hadn’t seen before.

 “And here he is!” one of the three said excitedly, draping his arm around Michael’s shoulder.